-- We have recently been attempting to project LAC figures for several years hence using monthly data. - Projections assume that, from the figure as of 30th June 2014 of 804 LAC, there will be 6 new LAC cases per month, and 19 LAC ends. - Each month, a net reduction of 13 LAC cases, but projection assumes no outside drivers causing sudden increases unexpectedly.
+- We have recently been attempting to project LAC figures for several years hence using monthly data. - Projected targets require 6 new LAC cases per month, and 19 LAC ends in order to meet savings. - Each month, a net reduction of 13 LAC cases, but projection assumes no outside drivers causing sudden increases unexpectedly. - From August to the start of November we have had more LAC ends than starts but not at the level required.